How do pilots get paid?

 For pilots, the bidding process can have a big impact on their income and quality of life.
 Pilots who are able to bid for and secure desirable routes and schedules can earn more money and have a better work-life balance.
 On the other hand, pilots who are unable to secure their preferred schedule may have to accept less desirable routes, which can result in longer periods away from home and a lower income.

+Are you interested in a career as an airline pilot?
 At Flex Air, every student gains access to an airline pilot mentor through our Pilot Pathway program.
 Mentorship allows student pilots to learn about pay, benefits, and bidding before they decide on a specific airline.
 This allows the student to make the best career decisions for their personal work / life balance goals.

 It is important for pilots to understand the process, be familiar with the airline's policies and procedures and make informed decisions when bidding for schedules to increase their chances of getting their preferred routes and schedules.